kamillobinski/brain.kamillobinski.dev/content/10-19 Algorithms/11 Search/Binary Search.md

     - the target element is larger, search the right half of the array.
 3. Repeat the process until the element is found or the search range is empty.

-Let’s consider an example.
-We have the following array of numbers:
+Let’s consider an example where we search for the number `8` in the following array of numbers:

 ```java
 [3, 7, 8, 9, 14, 16, 17, 22, 24]